Welcome to RAMM Software

 The RAMM software suite is the asset and maintenance management tool used on every publicly owned road in New Zealand and on many roads in Australia and the Pacific islands.
 The software is also used to manage non-road assets such as buildings and open spaces.
 These assets and jobs can be viewed geospatially.
-Users rely on our software, which combines a robust asset database with the ability to perform assessments, asset valuations, forward works programming and more.
+Users rely on our software, which combines a robust asset database with the ability to perform assessments, asset valuations, forward works programming, inspections and much, much more.
 Follow this link for easy answers to common user questions.

 Latest from RAMM

-See What We’ve Released in February
+See What We’ve Released in September

 Make Model Fields in UDTs